 There are three different ways to measure load reductions of demand resources.
 The Firm Service Level (FSL) method measures the difference between a customer's peak load contribution (PLC) and real-time load, multiplied by the loss factor (LF).
 The Guaranteed Load Drop (GLD) method measures the minimum of: the comparison load minus real-time load multiplied by the loss factor; or the PLC minus the real-time load multiplied by the loss factor.
 The comparison load estimates what the load would have been if PJM did not declare a Load Management Event, similar to a CBL, by using a comparable day, same day, customer baseline, regression analysis or backup generation method.
 Limiting the GLD method to the minimum of the two calculations ensures reductions occur below the PLC, thus avoiding double counting of load reductions.
 The implementation of a Winter Peak Load (WPL), effective for the 2017/2018 Delivery Year, measures capacity compliance during winter months from the WPL rather than the PLC.
 The principle is that a customer's actual use of capacity should be compared to the level of capacity that a customer is required to pay for.
 Capacity costs are allocated to LSEs by PJM based on the single coincident peak load method.
 In PJM, the single coincident peak occurs in the summer.
 LSEs generally allocate capacity costs to customers based on the five coincident peak method.
-The allocation of capacity costs to customers defines each customer's PLC.
-Customers pay for capacity based on the PLC, not the WPL.
-The MMU recommends setting the baseline for measuring capacity compliance under summer and winter compliance at the customer's PLC, similar to GLD, to avoid double counting, to avoid under counting and to ensure that a customer's purchase of capacity is calculated correctly.
-The Direct Load Control (DLC) method measures when the CSP turns on and turns off the direct load control switch to
+The allocation switch to remotely trigger load reductions.
+DLC customers were not required to submit meter data to calculate load reductions.
+The direct load control method is no longer an eligible reduction method after May 31, 2016.
+The FSL and GLD equations for calculating load reductions are: